bogazsombor/shape_mathcing/README.md

 # Shape Matching Morphing Library

 ## Short Description
-This repository implements the shape-matching morphing algorithm described in [Lévy et al. 2016](https://www.sciencedirect.com/science/article/pii/S1631073X16300802).
+This repository implements the shape-matching morphing algorithm described in [Maya de Buhan et al. 2016](https://www.sciencedirect.com/science/article/pii/S1631073X16300802).
 It provides:

 1. **A native C++/C implementation** (in `Morphing/`) based on the original ISCD Toolbox.
 2. **A Python wrapper** (in `morphing_py/`) leveraging the FEniCS/DOLFINx library for finite element operations.